Mike Tramp: 2019

 On 8 January 2019, Mike Tramp announced that his new solo album titled Stray From The Flock would be released on 1 March.
 Tramp's record company Target Records made the following statement:

-With 100+ shows planned in 2019 to support the new album – starting off in the US in February and March with 22 shows – and a first single, titled "Dead End Ride", ready to drop on 25 January (together with a top-notch video), this will be another great year for Mike Tramp.
+With 100+ shows planned in 2019 to support the new album – starting off in the US in February and March with 22 shows and a first single, titled "Dead End Ride", ready to drop on 25 January (together with a top-notch video), this will be another great year for Mike Tramp.

 On 25 January, Tramp released the song/video "Dead End Ride" as a first single of the new album.
 The song went No. 1 on iTunes in Peru the next day.

 Stray From The Flock was officially released on 1 March 2019 through Mighty Music/Target Records.
 A second single "Homesick" was released on 29 March and Tramp also released a third single "Best Days Of My Life".
 The song, also available as a lyric video, was released in connection with his extensive European tour in the Fall of 2019.

+In 2019, Mike Tramp toured the US from February to March, the UK in April, summer festivals in Denmark, The "Dos Amigos Tour" in September with Marcus Nand on Lead Guitar throughout Denmark, Belgium, France and Spain, and a tour in October with his "Band of Brothers".

 2020

 On 1 May 2020 Mike Tramp released the album "Second Time Around" through Target Records.
 The album consists of ten brand new re-recordings from his 2009 album, "The Rock 'N' Roll Circuz".
 The new versions were produced by Mike Tramp and Soren Anderson at Medley studios in Copenhagen.

 "The Road" which also featured a new music video and "Between Good and Bad (radio single)" were both released as singles in advance.
 The new version of "When She Cries" was also released as a single following the album's official release, the song was dedicated to his daughter.

+Mike Tramp planned to embark on an extensive North American tour in 2020 together with Marcus Nand.
+The "Songs of White Lion" tour had to be cancelled due to Covid.

 In 2020 Mike Tramp celebrated 25 years as a solo artist with the release of the ultimate best-of album: "Trampthology" on 18 December 2020.

 The all new best-of album from Tramp will be released on a double gatefold 180-gram vinyl and double CD.
 The compilation will feature 16 of the biggest hits from his amazing solo career plus four brand new songs including the single "Take Me Away" featuring a lyric video.